-The Chief Executive Officer, Director, Principal, and Dean are available to give you assistance should any question arise.
+The Chief Executive Officer, Chief Operations Officer, Chief Academic Officer, Chief Engagement and Collaboration Officer, Principals, Coordinator of Children's Services and Deans are available to give you assistance should any question arise.
 Please take advantage of our availability.
 If you have any questions, or if you don't understand something, please do not hesitate to give us a call.
-If you would rather come in and see us in person, please call us first to make sure that we will be free when you arrive.
+If you would rather come in and see us in person, please call us first to set up an appointment.
 We sincerely enjoy discussing your child with you and would like to encourage more parent participation.